 - Which pass you need to display

-- Sunrise guide to both Chimney Rock and Little Sugarloaf
+- Sunrise hiking guide to Chimney Rock and Little Sugarloaf Trail

 - Photos of Chimney Rock and Little Sugarloaf Trail at sunrise

-Let’s hike Chimney Rock and Little Sugarloaf for a spectacular sunrise in Sedona, Arizona!
+Let’s hike Chimney Rock and Little Sugarloaf Trail to a spectacular sunrise in Sedona, Arizona!

 From close up, the formation is shaped like three gigantic fingers sticking up into the sky, but from afar it appears like the sail (fin) of a submarine.

 Chimney Rock Trail is located on the outskirts of West Sedona and we knew it would make a perfect sunrise vantage point.

 Little Sugarloaf is a nondescript, easy to miss and little known hike on the same loop as Chimney Rock.
 In fact, we had never heard of it, seen it written in any guide or any list of hikes in Sedona.